andyvroberts/mustard/README.md

 Resource Groups > Mustard001 > Access Control (IAM) > 'Role Assignments' tab

 In the Azure Portal, you can view the github credential file from:
 Microsoft Entra Id > App Registrations > the "all applications" tab > click on "MustardSynDeploy" > certificates & secrets > in the "federated credentials" tab, click on "MustardDeployCred"

+In the Azure Portal, you can view custom role definitions from:
+Subscription > Access Control (IAM) > "Roles" tab > search for 'Key Vault resource manager template deployment operator'

 ### Github Secrets
 In your github repo secrets, save these new _action_ secret values:
 - AZURE_CLIENT_ID = $application_appid
 - AZURE_TENANT_ID = $az_tenantid
 - AZURE_SUBSCRIPTION_ID = $subid
+- AZURE_RG = Mustard001